robrich/kubernetes-hands-on-workshop/07-Deployment/start/README.md

        kind: Pod
    ```

-   Deployments can only create pods, so we remove this redundancy.
+   Deployments can only create pods, so no need to specify that the template's content is a pod.

 10. **Remove** this line from the template: